modelica/AsianModelicaConference2020/README.md

 # Registration

-Early registration and pricing is available through [Eventbrite](https://www.eventbrite.com/e/asian-modelica-conference-2020-tickets-85464726297).
+Virtual conference is free and there is no limitation to the participant number.
+Registration is still needed and will be available with free ticket through [Eventbrite](https://www.eventbrite.com/e/asian-modelica-conference-2020-tickets-85464726297).

 # Organization and Contact